-Generally, patients with thrombophilia don’t experience symptoms until clots form in the blood vessels, thereby obstructing blood flow to certain areas of the body.
+Generally, patients with thrombophilia, or blood clotting disorders, don’t experience symptoms until clots form in the blood vessels, thereby obstructing blood flow to certain areas of the body.
 Many patients with a mild form of a blood clotting disorder, and even some who have a more serious form, will never experience potentially life-threatening complications.

-There are two main types of blood clotting disorders (acquired and inherited), and though there are no specific thrombophilia symptoms to look out for, the excessive clotting it causes can result in serious medical problems, all of which have varied sets of symptoms.
+There are two main types of blood clotting disorders (acquired and inherited), and though there are no specific thrombophilia symptoms to look out for in either type, the excessive clotting both types cause can result in serious medical problems, all of which have varied sets of symptoms.
 These include, but are not limited to:

 - Deep vein thrombosis – This is a blood clot that develops in a large vein of the lower extremities.
 The most common symptoms include pain and swelling of the leg (typically in the calf), reddish skin, and a feeling of warmth in the leg.